 Excalibur Academies Trust is committed to ensuring that all schools within the Trust maintain their individuality whilst benefitting from the support of being part of a multi academy trust.
 Every school has a Local Governing Body, governors are volunteers from the parent body and local community.
 The purpose of the LGB is to support and challenge the Principal to ensure that the best outcome is achieved for every child.

 The focus of the LGB is on the standard and quality of education, the welfare, behaviour and attendance of students and the relationship between the academy and the local community.
 Parent governors are elected by and from the parent community, staff governors are elected by their colleagues, community governors are local people appointed by the LGB and foundation governors appointed in conjunction with the church.

 Meet the Governors

 Ruth Honey, Chair of Governors, Foundation Governor

 I have been a governor at Lambourn school since 2012 and seen many changes at the school including being involved in its transition to an academy.
 I have been Chair since October 2018.
 I am a foundation governor which means I have a special responsibility for ensuring the Christian distinctiveness of the school.
-I am involved in a number of activities at St Michael and All Angels and am currently secretary of the church council.
+I am involved in a number of activities at St Michael and All Angels.

 I have lived in Lambourn for about 14 years and run a family stud farm next to the school.
 We breed, train and compete event horses.